seansawyer/seansawyer.github.com/index.md

 other developers, and leading a range improvements to the various stacks on which the team’s new and existing applications run.

-* Designed and implemented a variety of web applications (some internal, some user-facing) using Spring and Hibernate, while supervising a team of five engineers.
+* Designed and implemented a half-dozen new web applications (some internal, some user-facing) using Java and Spring, while supervising a team of five engineers.
   I also designed the UI for several of these applications, for better or for worse!
-* Planned and implemented a number of much-needed improvements to existing production applications on a variety of platforms (Rails, Spring/Hibernate and ColdFusion).
+* Planned and implemented a number of much-needed improvements to existing production applications on a variety of platforms (Ruby/Rails, Java/Spring, ColdFusion).
 These included UI overhauls, performance optimization and critical feature additions, as well as migration from Struts to Spring MVC.